 It’ll be cheaper and more convenient for you if you are booking your flight from Ho Chi Minh because from Hanoi, Vietnam Airlines is the only airline that offers flights to Dong Hoi.
 The timing is therefore not that flexible as well since you won’t have many options within a day.
 Generally, prices change depending on the airline, and time of year, and it is more expensive than taking the bus or the train.
 Your options for airlines include:

 To Phong Nha from Dong Hoi

 Once you reach Dong Hoi, you will have to carry on to Phong Nha.

-It takes you 90 mins to get to Phong Nha from Dong Hoi by bus.
+It will take you 90 minutes to get to Phong Nha from Dong Hoi by bus.
 You can get the bus from the Nam Ly bus station (Ben Xe Nam Ly) or at any bus stop on Tran Hung Dao street.
-The bus number you should keep an eye out for is B4 with a sign that says Dong Hoi – Hoan Lao – Phong Nha wrote across the windscreen.
+The bus number you should keep an eye out for is B4 with a sign that says Dong Hoi – Hoan Lao – Phong Nha shown on the windscreen.

-Motorbike taxis are also available for this journey and it will cost around 200.000 VND to 250.000 VND.
-This option is a good one during the day, but at night, we wouldn’t recommend that you opt for it.
+Motorbike taxis are also available for this journey and it will cost around 200,000 VND to 250,000 VND.
+This option is a good one during the day, but at night, we do not recommend that you opt for it.